CCSA- Cooperative Center for Study Abroad

 Course Description: Join this exploration of Irish schools and culture to gain a deeper understanding of how culturally responsive classrooms have developed in Ireland.
 This course investigates the ways in which classroom spaces provide social-emotional and culturally responsive teaching to meet the needs and context of the students in that classroom.
 By visiting such places as Adare Village, Hunt Museum and the Frank McCourt Museum, as well as observing teaching and learning going on inside schools in Limerick, students will compare global school environments and evaluate these environments in order to create their own plan for developing and sustaining a culturally responsive and emotionally appropriate classroom.

 Course Description: Explore Irish myths, folklore and fairytales on location in Ireland!
-We will visit sacred sites such as Grange Stone Circle and The Rock of the Candle, with a possible day trip to the Neolithic burial grounds at New Grange - all while wandering through the lush green hills of the Irish countryside.
-In this introductory course, suitable for majors and non-majors, students will explore ancient stories of heroes, gods and sacred sites, as well as contemporary supernatural stories concerning fairies, ghosts and monsters.
-The ultimate goal of our course will be a greater understanding for how people both ancient and modern use stories to make sense of the world around them.
+In this introductory course, suitable for both English majors and non-majors, students will delve into ancient stories of heroes, gods and sacred sites, as well as contemporary supernatural stories concerning fairies, ghosts and monsters.
+We will wander through the lush green Irish countryside, from the Cliffs of Moher to St Patrick’s Rock of Cashel, visiting sacred sites, stone circles, castles, gardens and museums.
+After immersing yourself in these experiences, you will gain a greater understanding for how people both ancient and modern use stories to make sense of the world around them.

-Course Description: What is a good death?
-A good life?
-This course, with a focus on the cross-cultural experience of death & dying, will help students think about who we are and what makes us human.
-Designed for students majoring in pre-health professional, health care administration, global health services, and philosophy, the class will draw on Irish literature, poetry, music, and philosophy to reflect on living in the light of death.
+Course Description: What is a good life?
+A good death?
+What gives our lives meaning and purpose?
+Designed for students majoring in pre-health professional, health care administration, global health services, and philosophy, this course focuses on cross-cultural experiences common to Americans and Irish, drawing on Irish literature, poetry, music, and philosophy to reflect on living in the light of death.
 We’ll enrich our understanding of the cultural and historical context for Irish attitudes to living and dying on field trips to such places as ancient and modern religious sites, cathedrals, cemeteries, museums, a hospice and a funeral home, as well as pubs.